sccrosby/hello-world/README.md

-# hello-world
+## hello-world
-just another repository
+just another repository.
+Super boring as expected.
+But it promotes learning?